farblos/wpg2dk/README.md

     exiftool -restore_original \
              -q -q -r. <media-directory> ...

-For the piped option use the following command:
+For the list option use the following command:

-    wpg2dk list <exactly-same-parameters-as-used-for-extraction> |
     exiftool -restore_original \
-             -q -q -@ -
+             -q -q -@ - < media.list

 When you are sure that you do not need the original media files any longer, you can remove them with (recursive option):